MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/questions-home-pages-features.md

     3. Click the **General** tab.
     4. Under **Display**, click **Normal size (96 DPI)** in the **DPI setting** list.
     5. Click **OK** to restart the computer.
-    6. Start Microsoft Dynamics GP 10.0 or Microsoft Dynamics GP 2010, and then confirm that the issue is resolved.
+    6. Start Microsoft Dynamics GP, and then confirm that the issue is resolved.

   If you use Windows Vista, follow these steps: